tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 {% assign timecode = "41:55" %}
 <james {% include timecode %}>

-And then, Arthur's <mark>father dies</mark>.
-And since he was the homophobic-- I mean, magic-phobic? -- <span visual=none on="?" off="?">son of a bitch that was making everyone's lives so difficult, it's the catalyst for <mark>Arthur to become his own person, a king.
+And then, Arthur's <mark x>father dies</mark>.
+And since he was the homophobic-- I mean, magic-phobic? -- <span visual=none on="?" off="?">son of a bitch that was making everyone's lives so difficult, it's the catalyst for <mark x>Arthur to become his own person, a king.
 He can think the way he wants to</mark> and love who he wants to.</span>

 <footer>Clip used above includes thinking text [Merlin: "why can't you just give me a hug ;(("]</footer>
 </james>
 <from {% include citation for=page.cite.plagiarized.aretheygay_merlin at="(18:34)" %}>

 And then, the turning point: Ah yes, the turning point.
-It's those things like the Battle of Saratoga and that point in 11th grade when you stop being emo that makes life interesting and for Arthur that is <mark>Uther dying</mark>.
+It's those things like the Battle of Saratoga and that point in 11th grade when you stop being emo that makes life interesting and for Arthur that is <mark x>Uther dying</mark>.
 Uther his father is the one that imposed all these ideals on Arthur the idea that magic is bad a king must be strong and unforgiving the kingdom is more important than the heart and that wearing the same haircut for ten years is a good idea.
-But after there's no one else to impose these ideals onto <mark>Arthur he starts to think for himself</mark>.
+But after there's no one else to impose these ideals onto <mark x>Arthur he starts to think for himself</mark>.
 That is not without his friend's help.

 </from>
 <james {% include timecode %}>